kissggj123/Twist/README.md

 ```

 ## Attention
-Please make sure that Your Server was able to **Connect to the Internet And Opened these Ports** below,It required by Shadowsocks-libev Services
+Please make sure that Your Server was able to **Connect to the Internet And Opened these Inboard Ports** below,It required by Shadowsocks-libev Services.
+It will be Automatically Configured on Your Server but not on the Server Management Console.
 ```port
 UDP 443
 TCP 443